HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cook at 225-250°F until the internal meat temperature measures about 195°F with an instant-read thermometer.
 Since pork butt is made up of a collection of different muscles, check the temperature in 3-4 spots and average the results.

 There is no need to turn the meat during cooking.
-You can baste the meat several times with apple juice applied using a spray bottle, if you wish.
+If you wish, you can baste the meat several times with apple juice applied using a spray bottle—I like Martinelli’s Premium Apple Juice.
 Check the water pan a few times and add water, if necessary.

 Here's how the cooker temperatures and vent settings went during my cook: